-If it is suspected that the pupil has consumed any substance, medical advice should be sought - at the very least, Matron should be asked to attend.
+If it suspected that the pupil has consumed any substance, medical advice should be sought -- at the very least, Matron should be asked to attend.
+Please refer to Appendix 4 for advice.
 If the pupil presents as unwell, then staff should call 999 for advice.